 I’m not trying to suggest that extracting the oil is better than draining, which is the common method, but in many instances, it is easier, requires no lifting of the vehicle to gain access to the underside, less spillage, no crawling required, etc. This article details the procedure for my preferred method of changing the oil (myself), even though I’ve entrusted the task to others on most of my previous vehicles over the last forty years.
 The new kid that the dealership service department hires gets assigned washing cars and doing oil changes, and I don’t want them learning on my car. 😉

-If I could count on the job getting done properly, threading the filter and drain plug to the proper torque and not messing up the threads, using the correct oil (and not overfilling), reinstalling the belly pan properly with all nine bolts, using seat, carpet and steering wheel protection covers, and not sending it through the car wash, I’d pay to have the job done for me.
+If I could count on the job getting done properly, threading the filter and drain plug to the proper torque and not messing up the threads, using the correct oil (and not overfilling), reinstalling the belly pan properly with all nine bolts, using seat, carpet and steering wheel protection covers, and not sending it through the car wash, I’d be more inclined to have the job done for me.

 Purchase of 4 quarts of oil recommended along with an oil filter cartridge: